serenityChiemDao/sokoban/README.md

-Sokoban realised for 2nd year of Bachelor in Computer Science (graphics.jar was provided) <br />
+Sokoban realised in 2nd year of Bachelor in Computer Science (graphics.jar was provided) <br />
 Grade: 17/20